Continuum runs on 64-bit Linux OS.

-Installation Note: We now recommend that MongoDB database is installed prior to running the Continuum installer.
+Installation Note: MongoDB database must be installed prior to running the Continuum installer.

 VersionOne Continuum requires inbound and outbound network connectivity for interaction with third party solutions.
 Typically these include the continuous integration system (Jenkins, TeamCity, etc.), ALM (VersionOne, Jira), version control (GitHub, GitLab, Subversion).
 Most network traffic will be outbound from the Continuum server, but some may be both ways.
 For your specific set of tooling, consult with your VersionOne Solutions Engineer.